stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 }
 ```

-And a new builder is implemented to configure a dependency:
+A new builder is implemented to configure a sub-pass dependency:

 ```java
 public static class Builder {